Free Walking Tour Berlin

 5. St. Hedwig’s Cathedral (St. Hedwigs-Kathedrale)

-St. Hedwig’s Cathedral is a Roman Catholic cathedral in Berlin, dedicated to the patron saint of Silesia, Saint Hedwig.
+Located in Berlin this Roman Catholic cathedral dedicates itself to Saint Hedwig who served as the patron saint of Silesia.
 This neoclassical-style church, with its impressive facade and grand interior, holds an important place in the city’s religious history.
-It hosts regular masses and concerts, making it a cultural hub for both locals and tourists.
+The space supports daily masses alongside concerts which attract tourists along with local residents.

 6. Pankow Observatory (Pankower Observatorium)